easeaico/pulse-go/docs/Methodology/BloodChemistryMethodology.md

 <a href="./plots/BloodChemistry/BloodChemistryLegend.jpg"><img src="./plots/BloodChemistry/BloodChemistryLegend.jpg" width="500"></a>
 </center>
 <center>
-<i>Figure 3.
-The total blood volume decreases with the hemorrhage, then increases as saline is infused.
+<i>@figuredef {BloodChemistryHemorrhage} The total blood volume decreases with the hemorrhage, then increases as saline is infused.
 The total hemoglobin also decreases with the hemorrhage but remains reduced after the hemorrhage is stopped.</i>
 </center><br>

 @anchor bloodchemistry-validation-assessments
 Validation - Assessments
 ------------------------
 There are three asessments in the Blood Chemistry system.
 Each assessment provides all of the values associated with a specific "blood test" as a single output.
 The three assessments currently supported are an arterial blood gas test, a metabolic panel (Chem-14), and a complete blood count.
-These assessments were validated with published data, as shown in Table 2, Table 3, and Table 4, respectively.
+These assessments were validated with published data, as shown in @tableref {BloodChemistryArterialBloodGas}, @tableref {BloodChemistryMetabolicPanel}, and @tableref {BloodChemistryCompleteBloodCount}, respectively.
 As with the resting physiology, the references for all values are provided and the results are color coded.

 <center>
-*Table 2.
-Results of the arterial blood gas test as compiled during the healthy resting physiology.*
+*@tabledef {BloodChemistryArterialBloodGas} Results of the arterial blood gas test as compiled during the healthy resting physiology.*
 </center>

 <b>Standard Male</b>